Making and Mounting the Curtains

 As in the real house, the pattern of the lace on the first floor curtains differs from the pattern used on the second floor and the kitchen has a distinct pattern all it's own.

 The lace looks equally nice from the outside making a lovely pattern on the windows.
-By using lace, you do not block light yet you provide privacy, which explains the need for the busier pattern to be on the bedroom windows.
-In the real house, there are no blinds or window shades.
+By using lace, you do not block light yet you provide privacy, which explains the need for the busier pattern on the bedroom windows.
+In the real house, there are no blinds or window shades except for two cloth Roman blinds on the two west facing kitchen windows where the setting winter sun sometimes causes annoying streaks of light while meals are being prepared.
+Those blinds are lowered only when needed and for only a very short length of time.